theunicornguild/BrewIt/04_coffee_calculator/03_javascript_3_amount_calculator.md

-we've now done two of our main components and combined them in in one component which is the AmountCalculator but it still doesn't change any values.
+we've now done two of our main components and combined them in in one component which is `AmountCalculator` but it still doesn't change any values.

 we're going to add all the functions and pass all the props required to make our component more useful.

 First we'll add a few states,
--one for the slider component amount,the ratio (amount).
+- one for the slider component amount,the ratio (amount).
--one to set the coffee grams amount based on the calculation(grams).
+- one to set the coffee grams amount based on the calculation(grams).
--another one for the water amount for the coffee(water).
+- another one for the water amount for the coffee(water).
--the last one to store the value from the component CupSize which will be initalized to 227 as a default(selectedOption).
+- the last one to store the value from the component CupSize which will be initalized to 227 as a default(selectedOption).
 ```
   const [amount, setAmount] = useState();
   const [grams, setGrams] = useState();